-MOJO Homes do everything we can to make the process easy for you – after all, we’re part of the MJH Group, who has been building beautiful, architecturally designed homes for more than 30 years.
+MOJO Homes do everything we can to make the process easy for you – after all, we’re proudly supported by NEX Building Group, who has been building beautiful, architecturally designed homes for more than 35 years.
 We want to ensure your journey is both smooth and enjoyable, so we hope this list will answer some of the questions you already have written down or come across as you begin your journey.
 We’re excited to help you get started!

 If you can afford to rent, you can afford a new home!
 If you’re after a good deal, check out our great value House and Land packages with loads of luxury inclusions.
 Plus, all of our MOJO customers have exclusive access to MyChoice Home Loans, where our expert team can offer you specialised home loan options, by customising construction loans that best suit your needs with lower than average interest rates.